The Commission's gender equality strategy

 Gender equality in the European Research Area (ERA)

-- gender equality in scientific careers
+- gender equality in careers at all levels

 - gender balance in decision making